-If you were made ill by carbon monoxide at work you may sue your employer for carbon monoxide poisoning.
-Under the Health and Safety at Work Act 1974, employers are legally responsible for protecting the health, safety and welfare of all their employees.
+If you were made ill by carbon monoxide at work, you could sue your employer for carbon monoxide poisoning.
+Under the Health and Safety at Work etc. Act 1974, employers are legally responsible for protecting the health, safety and welfare of all their employees.

 You don’t need to find a solicitor who works in the country where you suffered a carbon monoxide poisoning.
 Accident Claims can provide a solicitor who covers your area and can help you every step of the way with your carbon monoxide poisoning case.

-When you have lived in rented accommodation and have been made ill by carbon monoxide poisoning as a result of a gas leak because your landlord did not fulfill the smoke alarm requirements then you may make a carbon monoxide landlord claim because of the landlord’s negligence.
+When you have lived in rented accommodation and have been made ill by carbon monoxide poisoning as a result of a gas leak because your landlord did not fulfil the smoke alarm requirements, then you may make a carbon monoxide landlord claim because of the landlord’s negligence.

-If you have been unfortunate enough to lose a loved one as a result of a carbon monoxide poisoning then you may wish to seek compensation for general and special damages.
-General damages covers the pain and suffering you experienced as a result of a loved one’s death and special damages includes the following:
+If you have been unfortunate enough to lose a loved one as a result of a carbon monoxide poisoning, then you may wish to seek compensation for general and special damages.
+General damages cover the pain and suffering you experienced as a result of a loved one’s death, and special damages cover the following: